 Seven & i Holdings has conducted dialogue with various stakeholders and in 2014 determined material issues that should be addressed so that the entire Group can respond to the expectations and demands of stakeholders.
 Over the seven years since the Group identified the material issues, social issues related to our business activities and society’s demands have become more diverse.
 To address these issues appropriately, the Group has revised those material issues in March 2022 through dialogue with various stakeholders.
-We will introduce the revision process here.
+(Approved by the Board of Directors of Seven & i Holdings on March 30, 2022).
+We introduce the revision process here.

 As part of our review of material issues, we selected social issues to be considered.
 In addition to summarizing and consolidating the social issues in the previous identification of material issues, we added related items including the SDGs, the Global Risks Report, the SASB Standards and other international frameworks, issues raised in U.S.-Japan governmental and other discussions, the consideration of the external environment in the Medium-Term Management Plan, and evaluation items used by ESG rating agencies.